NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 A script to resize [Cloud Volumes Service (CVS)](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/overview?hl=en_US) volumes on GCP to avoid running into out-of-space conditions.

 ## Concept
+There are three ways to run the script:

+### CLI or schedules via Cloud Scheduler

 Whenever the script runs, it enumerates all volumes in the specified project.
 For each volume, it determines the used size (numbers of bytes consumed by data) and the quota (size of the volume as set by user).

 The user  needs to specify the *interval* the script is invoked and an optional security *margin*.